vadimsj/redland-renovations/testing.md

 ### B. Returning Visitor Goals

-  As a Ruturning visitor, I would like to:
+  **As a Ruturning visitor, I would like to:**

-  1. Easily navigate through the website to access different pages and return to the home page if needed.
+  **1. Easily navigate through the website to access different pages and return to the home page if needed.**

   - The website features a navigation bar for quick access to necessary sections.

-  2. Quickly contact the company or request a callback.
+  **2. Quickly contact the company or request a callback.**

   - The primary call-to-action button on the home page leads directly to the contact form.